Your Guide to Choosing the Right Zinc

 Posted by: Jessica Stacy, Product Specialist on November 21, 2018

-As discussed in the November Agronomy Update, zinc plays a crucial role in crop production.
+Zinc plays a crucial role in crop production.
 The role of zinc includes, but is not limited to: protein synthesis, seed and grain formation, growth regulation, and cell elongation.
 Zinc is immobile in the soil, so a constant supply is needed for optimum growth.
 The absence of zinc has proven to have detrimental effects on overall yield.

 Supplementing zinc in fertilizer applications is necessary because many Midwestern soils are deficient.
 Zinc deficiencies usually occur in heavily-cropped fields, sandy soils, soils that have low organic matter with high and low pH levels, newly-terraced fields, or cold and wet soils.
 Soils with zinc deficiencies cause stunted plant growth and ultimately a decrease in yield.
 According to a recent study by A&L Great Lakes Labs, nearly two-thirds of soils tested in Illinois in 2017 were below the sufficiency range for zinc.